DeeKahy/RustBot/README.md

 1. Reminders are stored in JSON format with unique IDs
 2. Background task checks every minute for due reminders
 3. When time arrives, reminder is sent as a mention in the original channel
+4. If the reminder was set as a reply, it will reply to the original message (mentioning you but not the original author)
-4. Delivered reminders are automatically removed from storage
+5. Delivered reminders are automatically removed from storage
-5. All times are calculated from when the reminder was set
+6. All times are calculated from when the reminder was set

 ### 💾 **Data Storage**
 - Reminders are stored in `/tmp/rustbot_reminders.json`
-- Each reminder includes: ID, user ID, channel ID, message, remind time, and creation time
+- Each reminder includes: ID, user ID, channel ID, message, remind time, creation time, and optional reply-to message ID
 - File persists between bot restarts for reliability
+- Automatic migration from older reminder formats for backwards compatibility

 ## Command Types